dunnow16/357-HW10/README.md

-# CIS 357: HW10 - Working with Firebase
+# Working with Firebase
 Owen Dunn and Brandon Griggs </br>
 11/26/18
+Data is saved to Firebase and retrieved to create RecyclerView cells.